-Please note, these steps are for the latest v.25 version of Sage 50.
+Please note, these steps are for the v.25 version and above of Sage 50.
 If you have any intra-account transfers on the statements to import, please see here for handling these transactions before importing.

 Download your extracted bank statement data from AutoEntry in the Sage 50 format.
 Sage 50 requires the account number from Sage, the nominal account and tax code entered before uploading to Sage.
 These details cannot be added by AutoEntry and so must be added before importing.

 Open the .csv file that you downloaded from AutoEntry.